octoxalis/11tyTips/source/matter/pages/frontmatter_data.md

 {% end_anchor %}

 {{A_o.ID_s}} is full of Eleventy documentation links: we need official references!
-Some of these references can appear in different pages and therefore they are potential global data. {{A_o.ID_s}} source has an `F_o.js` file inside its `matter/assets/scripts/js/lib` directory where a `eleventyUrl__s` function compute the link to any Eleventy docs page using an acronym of the page and anchor.
+Some of these references can appear in different pages and therefore they are potential global data. {{A_o.ID_s}} source has an `F_o.js` file inside its `matter/assets/scripts/js/lib` directory where a `eleventyUrl__s` function computes the link to any Eleventy docs page using an acronym of the page and anchor.

 {% _code_block %}
     title_s: '{{A_o.ID_s}}/source/matter/assets/scripts/js/lib/F_o.js',